TJJjiajuan/STged/readme.md

 ## Tutorials
 We also give a small example of how to run STged.
 Here we use the simulated FISHplus data set as an example.
 There are two ways to run STged, (1) run STged step by step, (2) run the STged by a main function.
 - [FISHplus with `STged`](https://github.com/TJJjiajuan/STged/blob/main/docs/Demo_STged_FISH.Rmd)

+- Figure 2 drawn in the main text can be obtained from the following tutorial [Figure2](https://htmlpreview.github.io/?https://github.com/TJJjiajuan/STged/blob/main/docs/Demo_STged_FISH.html).

+##  Contact
 Please do not hesitate to contact Dr. Tu at tujiajuan@163.com to seek any clarifications regarding any content or operation of the archive.